jecki/logicConverter/README.md

      principia-notation
   4. TeX-representation of the original principia mathematica notation

-Have a look at "Example.md" to see what this means or run the "tst_principia_grammar.py"-script in this directory by typing "python tst_principia_grammar.py" on the command line to produce some examples in the "tests_grammar/REPORT" sub-directory!
+Have a look at "Demonstrator.md" to see what this means or run the "tst_principia_grammar.py"-script in this directory by typing "python tst_principia_grammar.py" on the command line to produce some examples in the "tests_grammar/REPORT" sub-directory!

-Requires the latest development branch of [DHParser](https://gitlab.lrz.de/badw-it/DHParser/-/tree/development)!

 License
 -------